jakob-72/wave-function-collapse/README.md

   ...
 ```

+> [!WARNING]
-Note that inconsistent rules will cause the algorithm to fail.
+> Note that inconsistent rules will cause the algorithm to fail.
 For example, if a field evaluates to have no allowed
-states it could collapse into.
+> states it could collapse into.

 ## Displaying